EcmaTC53/lexicon/README.md

 # TC-53 Lexicon
-To add to or edit any of the TC-53 lexica, open the appropriate file in the src directory.
-These src files are compact format HTML definition lists.
+To add to or edit any of the TC-53 lexica, open the markdown file in the src directory.
+This src file is a compact format HTML definition lists.
 You are free to add HTML into either the term or definition.

 The src file has a ```.md``` extension so that it will render nicely on github, but it's really just an HTML file.